 With a cityscape that feels like the set of a science fiction movie – from glitzy neon lights to the latest in fashion & technology, Tokyo is a city that’s constantly buzzing and energized by its people.
-With a population of over 25 million, the city has continued to rise blending ancient practices of the East with the new technology of the West – making way for a greater tomorrow!
-Despite its size and energy, it’s a city that still holds tradition, ritual and respect close to heart – one that beats with zen!
+With a population of over 25 million, the city has continued to rise, blending ancient practices of the East with the West’s new technology – making way for a greater tomorrow!
+Despite its size and energy, it’s a city that still holds tradition, ritual, and respect close to heart – one that beats with zen!

-When it come to exploring the city there’s no dearth of the things you can do.
-From landscaped gardens and parks, historic shrines, the Imperial palace; to catching the new shinkansen (bullet train) service, to shopping at posh boutiques for the latest in fashion, Tokyo will treat you to the ride of your life.
-Luxurylaunches and the concierge of the much renowned Palace hotel Tokyo bring you an agenda showcasing the very best the city has to offer.
+When it comes to exploring the city, there’s no dearth of things you can do.
+From landscaped gardens and parks, historic shrines, the Imperial palace, to catching the new shinkansen (bullet train) service, to shopping at posh boutiques for the latest in fashion, Tokyo will treat you to the ride of your life.
+Luxurylaunches and the much-renowned Palace hotel Tokyo’s concierge bring you an agenda showcasing the very best the city has to offer.

 Top Day Trip

 The culturally rich Kanazawa boasts many historical attractions, modern museums, and of course, its main attraction – the Kenrokuen, one of Japan’s “three best landscape gardens.”
 There’s also the historic Higashi-Chaya-Gai district where geishas have been entertaining guests since the Edo era; the Kaikaro, a traditional-style teahouse; and the 21st Century Museum of Contemporary Art, which showcases the contemporary in various mediums, including music, the performing arts, and film.